michaelliao/mysql-warp/README.md

             }
         }
     });

+### Boolean value

+Mysql does not have built-in boolean type.
+Type `bool` or `boolean` is just an alias of `tinyint(1)`.
+If you want to retrieve a boolean value (true, false or null if allowNull is true) instead of a number (1 or 0), you must specify `type: boolean` or `type: bool` in model definition.

+NOTE boolean value conversion only works in model.
+Raw query will still get number value.

 Passing a number or string to find will find by primary key.
 You can also specify a complex find by options: